erics273/bootstrap_4_guide/README.md

 ----

 ### Border Utility Classes
 We can use the border utility classes to add or remove an element’s borders.
-Below outlines the behavior of the base border utilites provided by bootstrap.
+Below is the behavior of the base border utilities provided by Bootstrap.

 - `border` - Adds a 1px border to all sides of an element
 - `border-top` - Adds a 1px border to the top of an element